revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-154. On which port the Spark UI is Available?
+154.On which port the Spark UI is Available?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-The Spark UI is available on port 4040 of the driver node.
-If you are running in local mode, this will be http://localhost:4040.
-The Spark UI displays information on the state of your Spark jobs, its environment, and cluster state.
+The Spark UI is available on port 4040 of the driver node.If you are running in local mode, this will be http://localhost:4040.The Spark UI displays information on the state of your Spark jobs, its environment, and cluster state.

 </details>
 </blockquote>

 ---

-155. What is the significance of Sliding Window operation?
+155.What is the significance of Sliding Window operation?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Sliding Window controls transmission of data packets between various computer networks.
-Whereas Spark Streaming library provides windowed computations where the transformations on RDDs are applied over a sliding window of data.
-Whenever the window slides, the RDDs that fall within the particular window are combined and operated upon to produce new RDDs of the windowed DStream.
+Sliding Window controls transmission of data packets between various computer networks.Whereas Spark Streaming library provides windowed computations where the transformations on RDDs are applied over a sliding window of data.Whenever the window slides, the RDDs that fall within the particular window are combined and operated upon to produce new RDDs of the windowed DStream.

 </details>
 </blockquote>

 ---

-156. How does Spark achieve full tolerance as compared to Hadoop?
+156.How does Spark achieve full tolerance as compared to Hadoop?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-Spark stores the data in-memory whereas Hadoop stores data on disk.
-Hadoop uses replication to achieve fault tolerance whereas Spark uses different data storage model, RDD.
+Spark stores the data in-memory whereas Hadoop stores data on disk.Hadoop uses replication to achieve fault tolerance whereas Spark uses different data storage model, RDD.

 </details>
 </blockquote>

 ---

-157. What do you mean by CB Optimization in Spark SQL?
+157.What do you mean by CB Optimization in Spark SQL?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)